 A broad array of scholarship examines the long-term effect of European colonial expansion on contemporary political and economic outcomes.
-There is obviously no question that many of the institutions associated with European colonialism reaped devastating consequences on colonized societies.
+There is no question that many of the institutions associated with European colonialism reaped devastating consequences on colonized societies.
 Yet different forms of colonialism may be more or less destructive, and some may even exhibit some positive externalities on outcomes ranging from economic growth to state capacity.
-15 Understanding this variation-in terms of both the presence of different types of effects across settings and the causal mechanisms that drive these effects-has been a major focus of recent work in historical political economy.
+Understanding this variation-in terms of both the presence of different types of effects across settings and the causal mechanisms that drive these effects-has been a focus of recent work in historical political economy.

 Direct vs. Indirect Colonial Rule.
 A first set of studies explores the impact of direct, versus indirect, colonial rule on economic development.
-In colonial India, lyer (2010) examines the effect of being governed directly by the British Crown, versus indirectly through Indian princely states, on economic development.
-Between 1848 and 1856, the British sought to assume direct control over any Indian states whose king died without a natural heir.
+In colonial India, Iyer (2010) examines the effect of being governed directly by the British Crown, versus indirectly through Indian princely states, on economic development.
+Between 1848 and 1856, the British assumed direct control over any Indian states whose king died without a natural heir.
 Iyer leverages possibly as-if random variation in the absence of an heir at the time of a ruler's death-introduced by this "Doctrine of Lapse"-to instrument for the effects of direct rule.
 She finds that states that experienced direct rule as a result had fewer public goods and lower levels of economic development.
 This finding contrasts markedly with a (likely confounded) cross-sectional comparison of directly and indirectly colonized areas: the British tended to prefer direct rule in more fertile, wetter regions, creating the appearance of a direct-rule advantage for some development outcomes.
-Lee and Schultz (2010) report similar findings in Cameroon, where regions colonized by the British were more likely to experience indirect rule than regions under French control.
+Lee and Schultz (2012) report similar findings in Cameroon, where regions colonized by the British were more likely to experience indirect rule than regions under French control.
 Leveraging a geographic discontinuity design, they find that areas under British control have higher levels of wealth and public goods provision in the contemporary period.

-15 Some studies, which are not discussed here directly, have pointed to the potential for divergent effects based on the national identity of colonizers.
-See, e.g., Feyrer and Sacerdote (2009).
-See also Mattingly (2017) for a study of the effects of non-European colonial rule in China.
+&lt;sup>13 Other studies, not discussed here, have documented divergent effects based on the national identity of colonizers.
+See e.g. Feyrer and Sacerdote (2009).
+See also Mattingly (2017), which examines the effects of non-European colonial rule in China.

 In contrast to this work, studies in Namibia find a combination of null and positive effects of direct colonial rule on economic development.
 In the 1890s, Germany divided colonial Namibia into two regions based on the prevalence of an infectious cattle disease-one region ruled directly and the other ruled indirectly through indigenous elites.
-The border is possibly exogenous, cross-cutting existing ethnic boundaries and other attributes that might be likely to affect outcomes such as economic development.
+The border is possibly exogenous, cross-cutting existing ethnic boundaries and other attributes that might affect outcomes such as development.
 Using a geographic discontinuity design, Lechler and McNamee (2018) leverage this colonial division to estimate the effect of direct rule on economic outcomes.
 They find no effect of direct rule on economic development, as measured by educational attainment, density of night lights, poverty indices, and infrastructure quality.
-In related work, Chlouba and He (2020) leverage this same colonial division to estimate a positive effect of direct, versus indirect, rule on a different set of development outcomes-the commercialization of agriculture, household living standards, and paved roads.
+In related work, Chlouba and He (2021) leverage this same colonial division to estimate a positive effect of direct, versus indirect, rule on a different set of development outcomes-the commercialization of agriculture, household living standards, and paved roads.